Triumph GT6: GT6 Mk I

 The new car was introduced in 1966 and called the Triumph GT6.
 The new body was a sleek fastback design with an opening rear hatch, earning the GT6 the nickname of poor man's E-Type.
 It was really a 2-seater, but a small extra rear seat could be ordered, large enough for small children.
 The family resemblance to the Spitfire Mk II was strong, the longer 6-cylinder engine necessitated a new bonnet top with a power bulge and the doors were provided with opening quarter light windows and squared-off glass in the top rear corner.
 The 6-cylinder engine was, like the Vitesse 2 litre, tuned to develop 95 hp at 5000 rpm, and produced 117 lbft of torque at 3000 rpm.
 The increased power necessitated certain changes to the Spitfire mechanics; the radiator was new and mounted further forward in the car and the gearbox was the stronger unit from the Vitesse 2 litre, with synchromesh on all 4 forward gears.
 An optional Laycock de Normanville overdrive was offered giving a 20 per cent overdrive on 3rd and 4th gears.
 In effect this added only one ratio as overdrive 3rd was identical to 4th without overdrive.
 The overall gearing of overdrive and non-overdrive cars was not different as the non o/d cars came with a 3.27:1 differential while the overdrive cars' diffs were the same as the Vitesse 2 litre at 3.89:1.
 Front springs were uprated to cope with the extra weight of the new engine.
 The overall vehicle weight unladen was 1904 lb.
 The interior of the GT6 features a wooden dashboard housing a full complement of instruments, with carpets and heater included as standard.

 The new car's engine provided a 106 mph top speed and 0–60 mph in just under 12 seconds, a little better than the MGB GT.
 Moreover, the unit was comparatively smooth and tractable, in contrast to the MG's four cylinder BMC B-series engine, which produced almost the same power in twin carburettor form, but at higher revs.
 Fuel economy was very reasonable for the period at 20 mpgimp, and the interior well up to the competition.
 The only major criticism was of its rear suspension; the GT6 inherited the swing-axle system from the Spitfire, which in turn was copied from the Herald small saloon.
 In the saloon it was tolerated, in the little Spitfire it was not liked and in the powerful GT6 it was heavily criticised.
 Triumph had done nothing to improve the system for the GT6 and the tendency to break away if the driver lifted off the power mid-corner was not helped at all by the increased weight at the front of the car.
-The handling was most bitterly criticised in the USA, an important export market for Triumph, where they were traditionally very strong.
+The handling was most bitterly criticised in the US, an important export market for Triumph, where they were traditionally very strong.
 Similar criticism was being levelled at the Vitesse saloon, which shared the GT6's engine and its handling problems.